eddev13/gallery/README.md

 [Desktop](#desktop) | [Mobile](#mobile)

-This is the a simple responsive pictures gallery.
+This is a simple responsive pictures gallery.
 You can use or test this project [@eddev13/gallery](https://eddev.com.br/projects/gallery)

 * * *